HexxKing/HexxKing/README.md

 A developer friend convinced me to attend an accelerated software development program and 9 months later, I graduated from Code Fellows with countless new skills.
 A year later in March 2021, I started working my first job in the technology industry as a teaching assistant and tutor at Code Fellows.

 Now, I am focusing on strengthening my problem-solving skills, practicing data structures and algorithms and learning more about data science and machine learning.
-I am continuing to learn as much as I can about the technology industry in an effort to find my ideal role at my dream company.
+I am continuing to learn as much as I can about the technology industry in an effort to find my forever role at my dream company.

 ---------------------
 <h3>🐍 My Developer Identity</h3>